-Formed in the summer of 2010, the Green Scholars Initiative brings established and young scholars together to pioneer groundbreaking research on items in The Green Collection, the world’s newest and largest private collection of rare biblical texts and artifacts.
+Formed in the summer of 2010, the Green Scholars Initiative brings established and young scholars together to pioneer groundbreaking research on items in The Green Collection, the world’s largest private collection of rare biblical texts and artifacts.

 The Green Scholars Initiative allows the world’s leading textual scholars to research and produce scholarship around items in The Green Collection while mentoring students in their respective fields of expertise:

 - Senior Scholars oversee a research project area involving scholars from various institutions working with their students.

 - Distinguished Scholars provide expertise in their main language or unique scholarly competency—assisting with a variety of aspects with the Green Scholar Initiative and the Green Collection.

 - Scholar-Mentors work under the auspices of a Senior Scholar to conduct research and mentor undergraduate and graduate students (Junior Scholars), helping to enrich their education and to augment their preparation for graduate schools and career interests.

 Dr. Jerry Pattengale